Chinese Lanterns — History, Utilization, Tradition, Culture, and Artifact

 Wedding

-Red has been the most popular color for Traditional Chinese Wedding, and the auspicious character, the "Double Happiness" is the commonest symbol for wedding lanterns.
+Red has been the most popular color for Traditional Chinese Wedding, and the auspicious character, "Double Happiness" is the commonest symbol for wedding lanterns.

 Click to Read More About Chinese Symbols for Love and Traditional Love Tokens